Informo/specs/content/information-distribution/node.md

 ### Reaching an entry node

-Because processing the list of aliases only list the nodes' server names, and not their FQDN, a node might not be reachable at the address defined by its server name.
+Because processing the list of aliases gives only the nodes' server names, and not their FQDN, a node might not be reachable at the address defined by its server name.
 As an example, the Matrix specifications would allow a node living at `node.example.com` to register the alias `#example:example.com`.